without Internet Explorer,

 The Ridiculous: "Lucifer in Love" is some odd sounding moans over top of the keyboard intro to "Down to the Devil", this is definately a jump the shark moment for this album, 30 seconds of slapstick with no punchline at all.
 "Lavatory Love Machine" has some of the goofiest lyrics I've ever heard out of a band.
 The only way I can make sense of it is by assuming it to be a bad attempt to recreate the satiricle wit of "Rise and Fall" by Helloween.

-In conclusion, this is bargain bin material, buy it at $7 or less.
+This is bargain bin material, buy it at $7 or less.
 Every band falls a bit after peaking, as this band did on Mandrake, but I think this is a little too far to fall for a band as capable as they are.
 I am optimistic that the next release will be stronger, as was the case with Pink Bubbles Go Ape.